SovGVD/nodetello/README.md

 # Ryze Tello drone Node.JS library
 Based on [PyTello](https://bitbucket.org/PingguSoft/pytello), [TelloLib](https://github.com/Kragrathea/TelloLib) and [the tello Go](https://github.com/SMerrony/tello)

+## WARNING

+Software in development and provided "as is".
+Use at your own risk.
+Safety first!
+Remove props before test!

 ## How to
 ```
 const NodeTello = require('./lib/nodetello.js');